Skip to main content

 --set-file stringArray override config values with files on the command line (use commas to specify multiple values)

-load fmt
+eopa fmt

-Formats Rego source files.
+Format Rego source files

 Synopsis

-Formats Rego source files.
+Format Rego source files.

+The ‘fmt’ command takes a Rego source file and outputs a reformatted version.
+If no file path is provided - this tool will use stdin.
 The format of the output is not defined specifically; whatever this tool outputs is considered correct format (with the exception of bugs).

-If the -w option is supplied, the fmt command with overwrite the source file instead of printing to stdout.
+If the ‘-w’ option is supplied, the ‘fmt’ command with overwrite the source file instead of printing to stdout.

-If the -d option is supplied, the fmt command will output a diff between the original and formatted source.
+If the ‘-d’ option is supplied, the ‘fmt’ command will output a diff between the original and formatted source.

-If the -l option is supplied, the fmt command will output the names of files that would change if formatted.
-The -l option will suppress any other output to stdout from the fmt command.
+If the ‘-l’ option is supplied, the ‘fmt’ command will output the names of files that would change if formatted.
+The ‘-l’ option will suppress any other output to stdout from the ‘fmt’ command.

-If the --fail option is supplied, the fmt command will return a non zero exit code if a file would be reformatted.
+If the ‘–fail’ option is supplied, the ‘fmt’ command will return a non zero exit code if a file would be reformatted.

-load fmt [path [...]] [flags]
+eopa fmt [path [...]] [flags]

 Options